mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Routing/routing.md

 The export of a route track generates a .gpx file in the directory ./MGMapViewer/track/gpx.
 The filename has the structure \<date>_\<time>_MarkerRoute.gpx.
 This gpx file contains the track points from the calculated route.
 But additionally it contains the points used for route calculation as way points.

+#### Reopen saved route track

-This "dual" storage allows multiple further usage:
+The "dual" storage of route tracks allows multiple further usage:
 <table>
 <tr><td>open with <img src="../../../icons/show.svg" width="24"/> as selected track</td><td>open with <img src="../../../icons/mtlr.svg" width="24"/> again as a route</td></tr>
 <tr><td><img src="./RO1.png" width="250" /></td><td><img src="./RO2.png" width="250" /></td></tr>